FMLA Attorney Hackensack

 The Family and Medical Leave Act (FMLA) is a federal law that gives employees the right to take up to 12 weeks of leave in certain circumstances.
 According to the U.S. Department of Labor, FMLA leave can be used:

 For the care of an employee’s newborn or adopted child

 To care for a spouse, child, or parent with a serious health condition

 As medical leave when an employee is unable to work because of a serious health condition

 Individuals and organizations that employ 50 or more people are obligated to grant FMLA leave to eligible employees.
 As your attorney, I can determine whether you were eligible to take leave under state or federal law and whether you gave your employer proper notice.

 If your employer violated the law by subjecting you to wrongful termination or retaliation, my firm can help you recover the financial compensation you deserve.
 I represent Family and Medical Leave Act clients on a contingency basis.
 That means you pay no upfront costs and no attorney’s fees at all unless I win your case.

 It costs you nothing to learn if I can be of assistance.
 Please contact my law firm today to discuss a possible violation of the Family and Medical Leave Act.
-Call my River Edge firm.
+Call my Hackensack firm.